Venue Access Introduction

 For patrons who require step free access to their seats, this is available in the following areas.
 Please see the accessibility seating plan and/or contact our team for more information/advice.

 Assistance for Visually Impaired Patrons

+The front rows of the stalls area offer the best view for patrons with impaired vision.
 Guide dogs are welcome throughout the building and auditorium.
 Dog mats are available on request and the Box Office can advise on the most suitable seating.

 Lifts have voice announcements and raised lettering on the control panel.

 All stair landings have raised lettering with directional information.

 Stewards can advise/assist with the storage of any mobility aides that are not in use during the performance.